 Running into a $500 surprise repair bill isn’t fun.
 If you’re searching for extended warranty coverage to avoid this type of situation, you might have come across AutoAssure.
 The third-party warranty company offers plans to cover repairs after your factory warranty expires, but it’s important to take a closer look before signing a contract with the company.

 In this article, we’ll discuss AutoAssure’s plan options, customer reviews, claims process and more, so you can make an informed decision about the provider.
 We’ve also reviewed the best extended car warranty companies on the market and will include a couple of our top picks if you’re not sold on AutoAssure’s coverage.
-Read on to learn more, or start getting free quotes from our top recommended providers below.
+Read on to learn more, or start getting free quotes from our top recommended providers above.

 Is an AutoAssure Extended Warranty Worth It?